Audioliz/ReadTheDocs/configuration_in_audioliz.rst

 - **Group**: The section of the **Call Page** where this metadata will appear.

 - **Default value**: The fallback value used if the metadata is missing or empty in the call data.

- 💡 **Tip**: If you want the question to be asked — that is, *included in the prompt sent to the AI* — even when the metadata is present but its value is empty (i.e. the field is defined for the call but has no value), then set the **default value to a single space (`` ``)**.
+**Tip**: If you want the question to be asked ,that is *included in the prompt sent to the AI*  , even when the metadata is present but its value is empty (i.e. the field is defined for the call but has no value), then set the **default value to a single space (`` ``)**.

 This ensures that the metadata placeholder will be replaced by an empty string, and the question will not be skipped during analysis.

 3.2 Why Metadata Matters in Questions